chyax98/memory-mcp/README.md

 Perfect for AI assistants that need to remember context across conversations, store project notes, or build a personal knowledge base.

+> 📚 **New to Simple Memory?** Read the [Design Philosophy](docs/DESIGN_PHILOSOPHY.md) to understand why it's built this way, the trade-offs made, and when this approach makes sense for your needs.

 ---

 ## ✨ Features